 We’d like to hear your suggestions for making SpamSieve better.
 Please send them to email@example.com.

 Sample SpamSieve AppleScripts are available, which demonstrate how to access SpamSieve’s rules, corpus, and windows.
-Additional scripts let you customize the interaction between SpamSieve and Address Book and various e-mail clients.
+Additional scripts let you customize the interaction between SpamSieve and various e-mail clients.

 SpamSieve 2.9.27 requires Mac OS X 10.6 or later.

 - If you have Mac OS X 10.5, you can run SpamSieve 2.9.14.

 - If you have Mac OS X 10.4, you can run SpamSieve 2.9.6.

 - If you have Mac OS X 10.3, you can run SpamSieve 2.6.6.